Enslaved at Monticello

 Robert Hughes (1824-1895) was the tenth child of Wormley and Ursula Hughes, and thus the great-grandson of Elizabeth (Betty) Hemings and the great-nephew of Isaac Jefferson.
 After Thomas Jefferson's death, Robert Hughes, a blacksmith, remained in slavery on the plantation of Jefferson's grandson until the end of the Civil War.
 He owned his own farm and was the founding minister of Union Run Baptist Church in Shadwell, VA.

-Henry Martin (1826-1915) was born at Monticello on the day of Jefferson's death.
+According to oral history, Henry Martin (1826-1915) was born at Monticello on the day of Jefferson's death.
 He worked in slavery and freedom at the University of Virginia, where he rang the bell in the Rotunda every day for decades.
 A man of remarkable character and a devout Baptist, he was the subject of many articles in University publications.

 SALLY COTTRELL COLE